-In February 2022, armed conflict escalated between Russia and Ukraine which led to various sanctions by the U.S. and other countries against Russia.
-Furthermore, ongoing war and instability in Israel and the surrounding region that commenced in October 2023 have added to global geopolitical unrest.
-It is not possible to predict the broader consequences of these conflicts, which could include further sanctions, embargoes, regional instability, prolonged periods of higher inflation, geopolitical shifts, and adverse effects on macroeconomic conditions, currency exchange rates, and financial markets, all of which could have a material adverse effect on our business, financial condition, and results of operations.
+In February 2022, armed conflict escalated between Russia and Ukraine.
+The sanctions announced by the U.S. and other countries against Russia, following Russia's invasion of Ukraine, to date include restrictions on selling or importing goods, services, or technology in or from affected regions, and travel bans and asset freezes impacting connected individuals and political, military, business, and financial organizations in Russia.
+The United States and other countries could impose wider sanctions and take other actions should the conflict further escalate.
+It is not possible to predict the broader consequences of this conflict, which could include further sanctions, embargoes, regional instability, prolonged periods of higher inflation, geopolitical shifts, and adverse effects on macroeconomic conditions, currency exchange rates, and financial markets, all of which could have a material adverse effect on our business, financial condition, and results of operations.